akurilov/moviespectrum/README.md

 ## How it works

-1. Get all video pixels
-2. Convert pixel to RGB
+1. Convert the source video to 256x144 RGB frames
-3. Convert pixel to HSL
+2. Convert each pixel to HSL
-4. Spectrum X axis is pixel's Hue
+3. Spectrum X axis is pixel's Hue
-5. Color weight = Saturation * Median lightness difference
+4. Color weight = Saturation * Median lightness difference
-6. Median lightness difference = chi square for the pixel's lightness and lightness range middle
+5. Median lightness difference = chi square for the pixel's lightness and lightness range middle